Another early deficit dooms the Wizards to their third straight defeat

 On the second night of the back-to-back, point guard Spencer Dinwiddie got the day off.
 That has been the plan all season, with the Wizards being careful with his surgically repaired knee.

-Aaron Holiday got the start and finished with 11 points and five assists in 22 minutes.
+Holiday got the start and finished with 11 points and five assists in 22 minutes.

 Unexpected problem